-I’ve been doing Open Source Intelligence (OSINT) gathering professionally for quite a while now – back from the days where it was just a GeoCities check to see if the subject had been ridiculous enough to create a page dedicated to their criminal enterprise (surprisingly/unsurprisingly, this was very common).
-However, I’ve only recently shuffled my way into the OSINT ‘scene’ which has popped up on reddit/twitter/forums.
+I’ve been doing Open Source Intelligence (OSINT) gathering professionally for quite a while now – back from the days when it was just a GeoCities check to see if the subject had been ridiculous enough to create a page dedicated to their criminal enterprise (surprisingly/unsurprisingly, this was very common).
+However, I’ve only recently shuffled my way into the OSINT ‘scene’ which has popped up on Reddit/Twitter/forums.
 It’s great to see that there’s a network of people passionate about the subject area and there is a lot of great sharing and caring going on.

-However, as with any community, a lot of buzzwords/phrases creep in, it starts to become a ‘club’, and newcomers flock in with wildly varying levels of experience.
+However, as with any community, a lot of buzzwords creep in, it starts to become a ‘club’, and newcomers flock in with wildly varying levels of experience.
 It’s great that things are opening up as it all adds new perspectives, but since getting involved I’ve seen a lot of people posting methodologies and suggestions which are…well pretty much just illegal.
 There’s no way to sugar coat it, and it doesn’t matter what jurisdiction you’re in: some of what is being shared as ‘OSINT methodologies’ fall directly into either harassment, stalking or fraud.

 The main offender for this is ‘Social Engineering‘.

 The Wikipedia entry for Social Engineering (the best we can get to the current consensus for the word) is:

 For anyone unsure of what Social Engineering is (which seems to be a lot of people), this video is the single best explanation: